PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

-# Navigating and editing the command line
+# Navigating and Editing the Command Line

 On this page we present the essential keyboard shortcuts and concepts for working efficiently on the command line.
 For a complete guide see the [GNU readline](https://tiswww.case.edu/php/chet/readline/readline.html) documentation.